krulllab/Deep_Nanometry/README.md

 `pip install lightning jupyterlab matplotlib tifffile scikit-image tensorboard`

 ### Getting Started
-The 'examples' directory contains notebooks for denoising.
+The 'examples' directory contains notebooks for denoising and carrying out the analyses in the paper.
 They assume data has been stored as .npy files in a 'data' directory as numpy ndarrays with dimensions [Number, Channels, Width].